Official: Suspect in Canada rampage is dead by his own hand

 As for what set off the violence, Arcand said: “We’re all looking for those same answers.
 We don’t know what happened.
 Maybe we’ll never know.
 That’s the hardest part of this."

-Court documents said Sanderson attacked his in-laws Earl Burns and Joyce Burns in 2015, knifing Earl Jones repeatedly and wounding Joyce Burns.
+Court documents said Sanderson attacked his in-laws Earl Burns and Joyce Burns in 2015, knifing Earl Burns repeatedly and wounding Joyce Burns.
 He later pleaded guilty to assault and threatening Earl Burns’ life.

 Many of Sanderson's crimes were committed when he was intoxicated, according to court records.
 He told parole officials at one point that substance use made him out of his mind.
 Records showed he repeatedly violated court orders barring him from drinking or using drugs.